 Aggregation

 Use scatter charts when you want to explore relationships between two variables in your data.
 They are particularly useful when the input variable for X is non-time-based (e.g., Strain ID, Run ID).
 You have the option to choose between a variety of aggregations for the Y input variable, such as mean, standard deviation, sum, count, minimum, maximum, last value, etc. For example, compare 'Product (Last)' versus 'Run ID' or 'OD (Maximum)' versus 'Strain ID'.
-Use this tool to Identify trends, clusters, outliers, or other patterns in your data, facilitating data-driven decision-making and analysis.
+Use this tool to identify trends, clusters, outliers, or other patterns in your data, facilitating data-driven decision-making and analysis.

-Statistics Calculation
+Statistics

 Open in full page